zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * Your IdP allows the selection of users that sync with your Mendix app, meaning your IdP controls which users are created and active in your app.
 * Each application within your organization using the SCIM module must undergo separate configuration.
 This allows the selection of the right target group of users for each app.
-* Users can be synchronized from multiple SCIM clients.
+* Synchronization of users from multiple SCIM clients is currently in beta.

 ### Limitations

 The SCIM module has the following limitations:

 * The SCIM module does not sync groups (or group memberships) to your app.
 This means you cannot use the SCIM module to assign user roles to your app’s users.
 Instead, you can assign user roles using the features offered by [SAML SSO](/appstore/modules/saml/) or [OIDC SSO](/appstore/modules/oidc/) modules.
 * If you want to do **Provision on demand** from Entra ID to test the SCIM integration of your app you cannot trigger a partial sync based on a group.
 This will trigger Entra ID to invoke a `/groups` endpoint, which is not yet supported.
 * The module does not support the development of a SCIM client application.
+* By default, the SCIM module’s admin screen is displayed in English and Dutch.
+Users cannot add additional languages to the module, as it is protected and does not support language modification.

 ### SCIM Protocol Adherence